About CALS Banned Books Week

 or email to SixBridgesBookFest@cals.org.

-In this third year for this program, interested readers are able to secure one of 50 free copies of The Autobiography of Malcolm X on a first message received, first served basis until the books have all been claimed.
+In this fourth year for this program, interested readers are able to secure one of 50 free copies of Persepolis on a first message received, first served basis until the books have all been claimed.
 Beginning Sept.
 1 at 8 a.m. please email SixBridgesBookFest@CALS.org if you would like one.
 Put CRAZY FREE BOOKS in your subject line, please.
 Please include a mailing address.